Lagonda 14/60

-The Lagonda 14/60 was a sports touring car introduced by Lagonda in 1925.
+The Lagonda 14/60 is a sports touring car that was introduced by Lagonda in 1925.
 Production of the 14/60 continued until 1931.
-As well as the standard car there were variants called the 2 Litre Speed (1927–33) and Continental (1932 only).
+As well as the standard car there were variants called the 2 Litre Speed (1927–33) and the Continental (1932 only).

 The first part of its name referred to its Fiscal horsepower rating of 14 (actually 12.9) and the second part the engine output in bhp.

-According to the Lagonda Club, around 1440 cars were made.
+According to the Lagonda Club, about 1,440 cars were made.

 Engine and transmission

 The engine was a new design for the car by Arthur Davidson who had been with Lea-Francis.
-The 4 cylinder, 1954 cc unit was notable for its valve gear.
+The four-cylinder, 1,954 cc unit was notable for its valve gear.
 Two camshafts were mounted high on each side of the engine block and operated the overhead valves via rockers mounted in the head that had fingers that followed the camshafts.
 This allowed the cylinder head, which unlike previous Lagondas was detachable, with its hemi-spherical combustion chambers to be removed without disturbing the valve timing.
 This was important at the time as decarbonizing and valve grinding were regularly required, before the introduction of lead in the petrol to lubricate the valve seats.
 Unfortunately the resulting geometry included very restrictive inlet airways to the valves, limiting performance.
 The camshafts were driven by a two-stage chain arrangement; the first chain also drove the dynamo, oil and water pumps.
 The crankshaft was carried in five main bearings.
 A single Zenith carburettor was fitted.
-With a bore of 72mm and stroke of 120mm the engine was said to produce 60bhp at 3500rpm.
+With a bore of 72mm and stroke of 120mm the engine was said to produce 60bhp at 3,500rpm.

 The four-speed gearbox was separate from the engine and driven through a single dry-plate clutch.
 An open shaft then went to the spiral-bevel rear axle.